patternistio/pyrtl-lite/readme.md

 self.Assert(cond, msg)              # mmodule level assertion
 ```

-behind the scenes, combinational expressions are compiled into a lazy evaluation graph and signals hold values between sim steps.

-each simulation cycle, the simulator builds logic, performs a combinational settle, evaluates the next sequential state, commits, and then performs another combinational settle.
+behind the scenes, combinational expressions are compiled into a lazy evaluation graph and signals hold values between sim steps. each simulation cycle, the simulator builds logic, performs a combinational settle, evaluates the next sequential state, commits, and then performs another combinational settle.

-the library is intentionally minimal and easy to modify. please add more features! s
+the library is intentionally minimal and easy to modify. please add more features!